SaiEswar15/Backend-Revision-Chai-aur-code/readme.md

 we use app.js to write the configuration of express and send it to the index.js to run on the server

+## step 14 :

+we should add middlewares

+firstly when we access the server from the frontend there may be cross origin server errors for which we should configure the cors

+> npm i cors

+now we have different type of data coming from the frontend like :

+req.params - with different encoding so we should use express.urlencoded() req.body or json data - which should be handled express.json() images or pdf files - which should be handled using express.static()

+since they are middlewares they should be used by app.use()

+to acess the cookies and modify the cookies we should use cookie-parser

+>npm i cookie-parser

+since this is also a middleware we should use in app.use()